travorhouse12/Salmon_Analysis/README.md

 Notes:
 X is being used as a placeholder until we decide on the streams and amount of years that we will use.

+### ROLES
+**Square:** Travor – His job is to manage the repository and make sure everything is up to date, and clean for our project.
+**Triangle:** Matt – Will be working on creating a mockup of a machine learning model.
+**Circle:** Adam – His job is to create a mockup of a database with a set of sample data.
+Mainly, so that we can ensure our database
+**X:** Nora – This member will oversee which technologies to use for each step of the project.

+We have decided on these roles for one another but are not limited to role in any way.
+We will all be working through each role and helping one another with ideas and feedback which is important for the project to run smoothly!

 ## VISUALIZATION OUTLINE